West Virginia University: Fraternities and sororities

 In 2014, 18-year-old Kappa Sigma pledge Nolan Burch died during a hazing incident at the fraternity house.
 Police say his blood-alcohol level was 0.493% at the time of his death.
 A lawsuit was settled over the student's death in 2018 for $250,000.

 In 2019, City Drive Studios produced the documentary "Breathe, Nolan, Breathe", which details what led up to Nolan's death.
 The film begins with security footage inside the Kappa Sigma house, showing a fraternity brother performing CPR on Nolan's limp body hours after he was dragged inside.
 The brother kept repeating the words, "breathe, Nolan, breathe."
-Video also shows fraternity brothers taking videos of Burch laying on a wooden plank, walking around him, and even kicking him.
-The film is being used by the university to kick off a bystander awareness campaign.
-According to City Drive Studios, " The purpose of this film is to stop this from ever happening again and to save lives."
+Video also shows fraternity brothers taking videos of Burch lying on a wooden plank and kicking him.
+According to City Drive Studios, "The purpose of this film is to stop this from ever happening again and to save lives."

-In 2018 several WVU fraternities chose to disassociate themselves after the school sent out stricter rules and regulations for Greek life.
-For example, Sigma Chi was restricted to one social event per semester.
-David Coram of Sigma Chi says this was one of the main reasons the fraternity decided to disassociate.
-WVU also decided to raise the required GPA for rushing students from 2.5 to 2.75.
-For Farris, the biggest concern with the breakaway is student safety, reports the WV Gazette-Mail.
-He explained how the university would not be able to help in situations such as an injury or sexual assault if they were not recognized by the school.

-2018 brought another fraternity incident as, according to WVU, senior finance major David Rusko, 22, fell down steps and was knocked unconscious at the fraternity house where he was visiting after a football game.
-An investigation found two hours elapsed between the fall and when medical help was sought.
-West Virginia University announced that three students were no longer enrolled at the university and 15 others agreed to other disciplinary action as a result.